ysmilda/WS2812b-Snake/README.md

 A Snake game to be played on an array of WS2812b addressable LED's

 It uses four buttons for navigation and an array of addressable LED's as a display.
+The program is written for use on an Arduino board.